-7 things to look for in a GREAT USMLE tutoring service
+7 Things to Look for in When Choosing a USMLE Tutor

-1. Expertise: First and foremost, you want to be taught by those who have outperformed on the USMLE.
+First and foremost, you want to be taught by those who have outperformed on the USMLE Step 1 and Step 2 exams.
 Find a tutor who scored at least 1 standard deviation over the mean (~245 in Step 1, ~250 Step 2).
 If you’re goal is higher, find someone who scored 250+ or 260+.
 Match your goal with someone who knows how to get you there and ensure the service has that level of tutor.

 2. Tutor Training → Teaching excellence